 - Tuesday 29th December 2020 (Banks closed not a Public Holiday)

 School holidays in Ireland are determined by the Department of Education and Skills.
 The school year is divided into 2 terms.
-Each school year begins on the first week of September and ends either early June (post-primary schools) or late June (primary schools) for the summer holidays.
+Each school year begins on the first week of September and ends either in early June (post-primary schools) or late June (primary schools) for the summer holidays.

 The Education Department issues a circular that consists of the school holiday dates for 3 subsequent school years.
 These dates are usually agreed upon by the parties to the Teachers’ Conciliation Council.
-The holiday breaks in Ireland schools include – Christmas, Easter and 2 mid-term breaks on February and October.
+The holiday breaks in Ireland schools include – Christmas, Easter and 2 mid-term breaks in February and October.

 In reaching the agreement of the school holiday dates, the parties have factored the timing of bank holidays and Easter public holidays in Ireland; and the flexibility for contingency arrangements for schools.
 Primary schools may use 3 discretionary days to extend the February holidays to a 5-day break.